The-going/evlproject/content/logbook/_index.md

 not exchanging data with the codec in out-of-band mode and conversely, but we do not want both operations to happen concurrently inside the Alsa core.
-Because the application layer may not be able to ensure that such operations never overlap (e.g. playing an audio stream with `aplay` while changing the mixer settings from a different context using `amixer`), a kernel mechanism which helps in keeping the general logic safe is welcome.
+Because the application layer may not be able to ensure such operations never overlap (e.g. playing an audio stream with `aplay` while changing the mixer settings from a different context using `amixer`), a kernel mechanism which helps in keeping the general logic safe is welcome.